TakaakiKishida/microeconometrics_hec_2023/README.md

   - https://github.com/TakaakiKishida/microeconometrics_hec_2023

-## Note
-This repository will be deleted after this semester.

 ## 1. Directory Structure
 - `/data` contains the dataset of the Swiss Household Panel (SHP) data provided at class.